Remi-Gau/bids_workshop/troubleshooting_install/linux.md

 1. When you are asked "Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]," type `yes` and press `Enter`.
 Exit the terminal once the installation has finished.
 1. Re-open a new terminal.
-Type `which python` into the terminal and it should return a path (e.g., `/home/$USER/miniconda3/bin/python`).
+You should also see a `(base)` at the beginning of your prompt on your terminal.Type `which python` into the terminal and it should return a path (e.g., `/home/$USER/miniconda3/bin/python`).
    - If you do not see a path like this then please try typing `conda init`, closing your terminal, and repeating this step.
-If your issue is still not resolved skip the following step and contact an instructor on the
+If your issue is still not resolved skip the following step and contact Rémi so he can help you directly.
-     #help-installation channel of the BHS Slack.
 1. Type the following to remove the installation script that was downloaded:

 ```bash
 rm ./Miniconda3-latest-Linux-x86_64.sh
 ```

-### Docker
+## Docker

 1. You will be following different instructions depending on your distro ([Ubuntu](https://docs.docker.com/engine/install/ubuntu/),